chielorenz/outclass/README.md

 ### Parsing

-The `parse` method takes various inputs and returns a string of classes.
+The `out.parse()` method takes various inputs and returns a string of classes.

-It can takes strings, arrays of strings, nested arrays of strings, null, undefined and boolean values and returns string that contains unique classes: in case of repeated values only the first instance is considered, other values keep the insertion order.
+It can take strings, arrays of strings, nested arrays of strings, null, undefined and boolean values and returns a string that contains unique classes: in case of repeated values only the first instance is considered, other values keep the insertion order.

 ```ts
 import { out } from "outclass";